-The Vanguard and SWIFT stories tells us that ownership matters in the real world.
+The Vanguard and SWIFT stories tells us that ownership matters in the real world of advanced knowledge based firms.
 These are not organic farming hippy cooperatives.

 Worker Cooperative experiments that failed.

 The early Worker Cooperatives that grew out of socialist movements in the 1970s mostly failed due to a simple alignment of interest issue.
+As a young man, I loved old British motorbikes, so I hoped that a worker cooperative model would save Triumph from Japanese competition.
+It did not.
 If employees are owners it is too simple to get employees to vote for a pay increase that will make the business unprofitable; it is a tragedy of the commons.
 The resurgence of left wing populism is bringing back these ideas, but they are likely to fail for the same reasons.

 Digital Worker Cooperatives for the Gig Economy

 If the workers are free agents, these micro-entrepreneurs will be much more thoughtful about when and how to raise prices than a salaried employee might.